JRobinson999/first-repo-README.md/README.md

 Engaging Call to Action: The bold "SUBMIT" button invites you to take the first step toward your musical journey.
 Plus, it changes color on hover, giving a tactile feel to the interaction!

-So whether you’re a budding singer or looking to refine your skills, this registration form is here to help you get started on your path to vocal excellence.
+So whether you’re a singer or looking to refine your skills, this registration form is here to help you get started on your path to vocal excellence.
 Let’s make beautiful music together!